 We've found that the latest PS4 is the least noisy PlayStation 4 we've encountered, at least when playing games off the hard drive.

-There were times on hot days that our original PS4 sounded like an industrial leaf blower (probably down to the accumulation of dust in its vents over time), and even the PS4 Pro could groan under the heat, but we've had no such issues with the standard PS4.
+There were times on hot days that our original PS4 sounded like an industrial leaf blower (probably down to the accumulation of dust in its vents over time), and even the PS4 Pro can groan under the heat, but we've had no such issues with the standard PS4.
 The disc drive makes a little noise when turning, but it's not much of an annoyance.

 That's with both game discs and Blu-ray or DVD.
-It's a crying shame that Sony decided against upgrading the drive to one that can spin 4K Ultra HD Blu-rays in any of its consoles, which is something Microsoft includes with the Xbox One S and One X. But the PS4's HDMI port isn't 4K compatible anyway, so it's irrelevant in this case.
+It's a crying shame that Sony decided against upgrading the drive to one that can spin 4K Ultra HD Blu-rays in any of its consoles, which is something Microsoft includes with the Xbox One S and One X. But the PS4's HDMI port isn't 4K compatible anyway, so it's largely irrelevant in this case.

+You can upgrade the PS4 hard drive, though, either through an external USB 3.0 HDD or internal one.
 The latter is actually quite easy thanks to a slide-out HDD caddy hidden under a flap near the rear.
-We swapped ours for a Samsung 2TB 2.5-inch drive and, as long as you have the right screwdriver to hand (a Phillips #1), it's a doddle.
+We swapped ours for a Samsung 2TB 2.5-inch drive and, as long as you have the right screwdriver to hand (a Philips #1), it's a doddle.
 It cost us an extra £80 for the drive, but that's well worth it.

 All this chat and we've not even reached the pinnacle purpose of the PS4: the games.